TheSkyler-Dev/LengkuasSFL/README.md

 - easy to grasp, easy to maintain structure
 - FIFO (First-In, First-Out) for staggered data streams

-## Who or what is `Thyl`  for?
+## Who or what is `LengkuasSFL` for?
-Thyl is intended for sensor systems, embedded sensor fusion with TinyML and the engineers and developers working with these technologies.
-Thyl can, for example, be used to filter out sensor noise or limit the measurement scope of sensors.
+LengkuasSFL is intended for sensor systems, embedded sensor fusion with TinyML and the engineers and developers working with these technologies.
+LengkuasSFL can, for example, be used to filter out sensor noise or limit the measurement scope of sensors.